metaphrase-dev/metaphrase/README.md

 The frontend embedded project is handled using [Brunch.io](http://brunch.io) which handle all the hassle of modern JS development in a simple, clean way.

-To hack the frontend, install npm, then:
+To hack the frontend:

 ```
-# sudo npm install -g brunch
-# cd src/frontend
+$ cd src/frontend
-# brunch watch
+$ brunch watch
 ```

 Brunch will take care of downloading all what is necessary to run the frontend and build everything, then watch for your changes to build it to the `src/frontend/public` folder where the Rust part will serve it.

-To allow quick-bootstrap for the project, the `src/frontend/public` is committed on purpose to make sure people can easily boot Lugh rapidly.